Formation of massive disk galaxies in the IllustrisTNG simulation: Dependence of morphology change on properties of major mergers

 \subsection{Dependence on cold gas fraction and orbital configuration}

+In the IllustrisTNG simulation, each gas particle includes cold/neutral phase and hot/ionized phase.
+For a gas particle with star formation rate greater than 0, the cold-phase mass fraction is generally greater than $90\%$ \citep[][]{springel2003cosmological}, and the cold gas mass can be represented by the mass of the star-forming particles \citep[e.g.][]{diemer2018modeling}.
+For gas particles with no star formation, they also contain neutral gas.
+The neutral gas fraction is provided in TNG100-1, but only for 20 'full' snapshots, which makes it difficult to calculate cold gas mass in these non-star-forming particles for all our sample galaxies.
+Nevertheless, for the galaxies that are in the 'full' snapshots of TNG100-1, we have checked that whether including or not the cold gas mass in the non-star-forming particles does not affect our derived results.
+Therefore, in the following we take the sum of the star-forming gas particles within a galaxy to represent its cold gas mass.

 We first check the dependence of morphology change on cold gas fraction.
-Cold gas of a galaxy in our work is defined as the sum of the gas particles with temperature below $10^4$K in the simulation.
 The cold gas fraction of a merger is defined as the ratio between cold gas mass and the sum of cold gas mass and stellar mass, taking into account both merging galaxies, at the time 1 Gyr before the merger happens.

-In the middle panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we plot again morphology change of the latest major mergers for the massive galaxies selected, with colors from red to blue indicating cold gas fraction of the merging system from gas-poor to gas-rich.
-For the 347 major mergers we investigate, the median cold gas fraction is $8 \%$, while the 16 and 84 percentiles of the cold gas fraction distribution are $3 \%$ and $15 \%$, as indicated in the color bar of the middle panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}.
+In the middle panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we plot again morphology change of the latest major mergers for the massive galaxies selected, with colours from red to blue indicating cold gas fraction of the merging system from gas-poor to gas-rich.
+For the 347 major mergers we investigate, the median cold gas fraction is $8 \%$, while the 16 and 84 percentiles of the cold gas fraction distribution are $2 \%$ and $19 \%$, as indicated in the colour bar of the middle panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}.